TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Static Provisioning

 To enable static provisioning, user must have the block storage prepared.
-Go to **Storage > Block Storage** on TOAST web console, and click **Create Block Storages** to create block storages to be attached to PV.
+Go to **Storage > Block Storage** on NHN Cloud web console, and click **Create Block Storages** to create block storages to be attached to PV.
 See Block Stroage Guide for [Creating Block Storages](/Storage/Block%20Storage/en/console-guide/#_2).

 To provision PV, ID of a block storage is required.
 Select a block storage from the list of block storages on **Storage > Block Storage**.
 Check ID on the **Information** tab at the bottom of the block storage name.

 > [Caution]
 > Block storage must be on the same availability area with the node group instance to run pods; otherwise, attachement is unavailable.

 Create manifest for storage class.
-To enable TOAST Block Storage, **provisioner** must be configured with `kubernetes.io/cinder`.
+To enable NHN Cloud Block Storage, **provisioner** must be configured with `kubernetes.io/cinder`.

 ```yaml
 # storage_class.yaml